daily-demos/examples/custom/live-transcription/README.md

 We pass a custom tray object, a custom app object (wrapping the original in a new `TranscriptionProvider`) as well as add our `TranscriptionAside` panel.
 We also symlink both the `public` and `pages/api` folders from the basic call.

+Single live transcription is only available to call owners, you must create a token when joining the call.

 ## Deploy your own on Vercel